Dedicated to the preservation of Lakeside's history

 In 1986, Dolores Meyer was selected as chairman of the Lakeside Centennial Committee with Mary Allison as assistant.
 Monthly events led up to the grand Centennial Celebration on July 4th, 5th, and 6th in 1986.
 All Lakeside organizations were invited to participate.

-A dedicated committee worked diligently collecting, researching and compiling information for the Legends of Lakeside.
+A dedicated committee worked diligently collecting, researching and compiling information for the book on Legends of Lakeside.
 But it is the individuals who have told, written, and shared their family backgrounds who have really made the greatest contribution to the book and our web site.
 They have lived the history of Lakeside — and we have tried to capture it for future generations.

-A newer published pictorial history unfolds in Images of America: Lakeside, California© by Richard S. White.
+A newer published pictorial history unfolds in Images of America: Lakeside, California by Richard S. White.
 This publication chronicles the time from Lakeside’s first building in 1886 through the 1950’s.
 The images have been painstakingly restored by the author to display a clear view of Lakeside’s history.

 All of these publications are available to view, and/or purchase, at the Lakeside Historical Society store located behind our Olde Community Church.
 Click here for a current list of books available about Lakeside, California.

-Like at the turn of the twentieth century, hundreds of enthusiastic people flocked to Lakeside to experience Lindo Lake, the Lakeside Inn and the weekend races.
+At the turn of the twentieth century, hundreds of enthusiastic people flocked to Lakeside to experience Lindo Lake, the Lakeside Inn and the weekend races.
 On the weekend of June 4 – 6, 2004, they came from all-over the county in cars, buses, motor homes, and even bicycles.
 One guest boasted of being from St. George, Utah!
 They came because now Lakeside’s past can be enjoyed in pictures and memorabilia at the Lakeside Museum.

 We would like for you to enjoy the museum so please come by and visit . . . invite your family and neighbors.